 On several occasions I have had to send small amounts of money to relatives to Russia or Georgia.
 Sending money abroad always means paying commissions, and if you do it to countries of the former USSR (Russia, Ukraine, Georgia, Armenia, Azerbaijan, etc.) these commissions are even higher.

-Let’s analyze what it costs today to send 300 Australian dollars to Russia, with the recipient receiving the money in rubles, by comparing 3 methods:
+Let’s analyze what it costs today to send $1,000 to Russia (the results are the same if you send Australian dollars or New Zealand dollars), with the recipient receiving the money in rubles, by comparing 3 methods: